Home » Researcher.Life » Independent vs Dependent Variables: Definitions & Examples

 Qualitative independent variables are non-numerical variables.

-A few qualitative independent variables examples are listed below:
+A few examples of independent variables are listed below:

 • Different strains of a species: Useful in identifying the strain of a crop that is most resistant to a specific disease.